RIPE NCC: Activities

-Fees

-Internet number resources do not have any monetary value.
-The RIPE NCC charges members an annual membership fee.
-Since 2012 this fee has been equal for all members and is unrelated to resource holdings.
-However a separate charge is made for each Provider Independent number resource associated with customers of members.

-Databases

 The RIPE Database

 The RIPE Database is a public database containing registration details of the IP addresses and AS numbers originally allocated to members by the RIPE NCC.
 It shows which organisations or individuals currently hold which Internet number resources, when the allocations were made and contact details.
 The organisations or individuals that hold these resources are responsible for updating information in the database.

 As of March 2008, the database contents are available for near real-time mirroring (NRTM).

 RIPE Routing Registry

 The RIPE Routing Registry (RR) is a sub-set of the RIPE Database and holds routing information in RPSL.
-The RIPE RR is a part of the Internet RR, a collection of databases that mirror each other.
+The RIPE RR is a part of the Internet Routing Registry, a collection of databases that mirror each other.
 Information about domain names in the RIPE Database is for reference only.
 It is not the domain name registry that is run by the country code Top Level Domain (ccTLD) administrators of Europe and surrounding areas.